azmok/TSJP-Translation-Standard-for-Japanese-Programmer/README.md

 # The reason why we should standardize en-ja translation of terms
 Standardization is not necessary if all Japanese tutorials fulfill the steps like 'PERFECT-katakanaTerm-translation'.
 The reason is that the number of the steps in both Japanese and English are same.

 But, in fact, almost all websites don't fulfill the above condition.
-In worse case, the explanation that is rare in Japanese website do exists, but it's incorrect explanation.
+In worse case, the explanation that is rare in Japanese website do exists, but it's incorrect.

 ```js